What is acute pancreatitis?

 MRCP (magnetic resonance cholangiopancreatography—a special kind of MRI Magnetic Resonance Imaging (MRI) MRI is a test that uses a machine with a powerful magnet to make pictures of the inside of your body.
-A computer records changes in the magnetic field around your body.
-The computer then uses... read more that lets your doctor see pictures of your liver, gallbladder, bile ducts, pancreas, or pancreatic duct)
+A computer creates a series of detailed pictures.
+Each picture looks like a slice taken... read more that lets your doctor see pictures of your liver, gallbladder, bile ducts, pancreas, or pancreatic duct)

 Endoscopic ultrasound (a special kind of ultrasound using a long tube that's passed through your mouth and down into your intestine)